-8. Geotechnical Hazards and Risk Analysis

-No geotechnical hazards were observed beside the property.
+8. Geotechnical Hazards and Risk Analysis No geotechnical hazards were observed beside the property.
 The steeply graded slope that falls across the property and continues above is a potential hazard (Hazard One).
 The large sandstone cut face that steps ~9.0m down the slope is a potential hazard (Hazard Two).
+The proposed fills for the lawn areas are a potential hazard until retaining walls are in place (Hazard Three).
 The vibrations from the proposed excavation are a potential hazard (Hazard Three).
-The proposed excavation is a potential hazard until retaining structures are in place (Hazard Four).
+The proposed excavation is a potential hazard until retaining walls are in place (Hazard Four).